Nicky Lopez Player Props: Royals vs. Blue Jays

 - Lopez hit .229 with 12 doubles, four triples and 29 walks.

-- He did not hit a home run last year in the 141 games he logged a plate appearance in.
+- He did not hit a home run last year in the 141 games he appeared in.

 - In 19 of 141 games last year, Lopez picked up an RBI, and he had one game with more than one RBI.